 3. Store paper towels under the kitchen sink

-Having the paper towel holder off the kitchen counter not only reduces clutter but cuts down on using paper towels out of habit.
-As with anything new, this storage habit will take some getting use to.
+As with anything new, this storage habit will take some getting used to.
 In place of paper towels, we invested in microfiber cloths but you can also try reusable paper towels.

 4. A unique storage hack for a cake stand

-6. Cookbook storage idea that makes more sense
+6. Cookbook storage that makes sense

-8. Lunch prep station
+8. Create a lunch prep station

 This storage solution is extremely helpful when prepping lunches for the week because everything you need is in one place.
-Even lunch boxes will have a home and it’s not on top of the fridge.
+Even lunch boxes will have a home, and it’s not on top of the fridge.

 9. Storage idea for giving your mugs breathing room